Bonnary/cambodia-geocoding-api-server/README.md

 ## How to Use

-You can either build the Docker image yourself or use a platform like Coolify to build and deploy it from this repository.
+You can either use Docker Compose to run the service locally or use a platform like Coolify to deploy it from this repository.

-### Building the Docker Image
+### Using Docker Compose

 1.  **Clone the repository:**
     ```bash